GiuliaCorrea100/GiuliaCorrea100/README.md

 # 💫 About Me:
 🍎 Front-End & Back-End Developer passionate about building user-friendly, scalable, and efficient web applications.
 Always eager to tackle new challenges, enhance my skills, and work with modern frameworks to create innovative, user-centered solutions.

-🎓 I'm currently pursuing a Bachelor’s degree in Computer Science at UNIR - Universidade Federal de Rondônia.
+🎓 Pursuing a Bachelor’s degree in Computer Science at UNIR - Universidade Federal de Rondônia.

-🔧 I'm currently working on:
+🔧 Ongoing projects include:
 - 🚘 A vehicle registration, consultation and management system web-based platform.
 - 👩🏻‍🏫 A social platform designed to help public institution professors connect and exchange job locations more efficiently.